 The SPE programs are my training system for ongoing programming that builds elite fitness in my clients and athletes, while always giving them a dynamic and interesting workout experience. they love.

-My SPE Training Program are also fully accessed in my Practical Program Design Mastery online course.
+My SPE Training Program are also fully laid out in my Practical Program Design Mastery online course.